Family, Consumer & Human Sciences

 Online Family, Consumer & Human Sciences Programs

-In the 2018-2019 academic year, 1,237 schools offered some type of family, consumer and human sciences program.
+In 2020-2021, 1,204 schools offered a family, consumer and human sciences program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 Degree Level | Colleges Offering Programs | Colleges Offering Online Classes |